mariusvicol/Password-Generator/README.md

   - chmod +x password_generator.sh
   - ./password_generator.sh
 You can also use:
     - -l (number) for a specified length
     - -n to include numbers
     - -s to include special charachters
+    - -u to include uppercase letters